zurgeg/linux_rocksmith/guides/obs.md

 ![](/img/2-obs.png)

-Start the game and open Catia once it's running.
+Start the game and open a patchbay once it's running.
 It will look something like this:

 ![](/img/1-catia.png)